Ravend-Biacala/bookmarks/c_19_presentation_script.md

 Im very lucky to have gained the experience of working through covid 19 as many other college student had their internships cancelled as they business was unable to give adequate training virtually.
 The fact that fidelity were hiring and not firing over the last few months shows that even though working from home may be the new normal its business as usual.

-## Slide 3: How will decentralised teams collaborate? - Graham
+## Slide 4: How will decentralised teams collaborate? - Graham

 Collaboration Day:

 If everyone in the team is able to travel to the office, a collaboration day may be implemented.
 This involves everyone in the team meeting in the office and they are supplied with a respectively sized fully equipped room with collaboration tools inside.
 E.g: Whiteboard, desks, Zoom conference setup for anyone missing.
 This would not require a permanent office presence as it may be once a week or month.

-Team available to travel
+* Team available to travel
-Team meet in equipped room with collab tools
+* Team meet in equipped room with collab tools
-Does not require permanent office presence
+* Does not require permanent office presence

-## Slide 4: How will decentralised teams collaborate? - Graham
+## Slide 5: How will decentralised teams collaborate? - Graham

-No point wasting time, keep it short as it needs to be.
+* No point wasting time, keep it short as it needs to be.

-Use the tools given to you to your advantage
+* Use the tools given to you to your advantage

-Allows team members who are non critical to the meeting at hand work on other stuff
+* Allows team members who are non critical to the meeting at hand work on other stuff

-Keeping the group on topic is the most important thing, keeps momentum going
+* Keeping the group on topic is the most important thing, keeps momentum going

-## Slide 5: Technologies and Tools - Lara

-Fidelity already provides fantastic tools and resources to its associates It's important to acknowledge that
-So much can be done with them
-and they May not being used at their best
-So, Before thinking about new tools:
-Train people on the capabilities of the existing tools to use them on their extent

 ## Slide 6: Technologies and Tools - Lara

+* Fidelity already provides fantastic tools and resources to its associates
+* It's important to acknowledge that
+* So much can be done with them
+* and they May not being used at their best
+* So, Before thinking about new tools:
+    * Train people on the capabilities of the existing tools to use them on their extent

+## Slide 7: Technologies and Tools - Lara

 We have some suggestions of tools that may be needed:

-Time management
+1) Time management
-For People may need help to schedule breaks and their lunch time, for example Maybe provide Kanban board to create To Do lists Fidelity can Help people to get Focus time using tools like:
+* For People may need help to schedule breaks and their lunch time, for example
+* Maybe provide Kanban board to create To Do lists
+* Fidelity can Help people to get Focus time using tools like:
-Pomodoro technique
+	* Pomodoro technique
-uses a timer to break down work into intervals
+		* uses a timer to break down work into intervals
-Divided by short breaks
+		* Divided by short breaks

-2. Screen recording or Screen to GIF
+2) Screen recording or Screen to GIF
-Quickly record something and send in teams
+* Quickly record something and send in teams

 3. Mobile hot spots
-Support Work from anywhere
+* Support Work from anywhere
-We suggest using the corporate phones or BYOD program to achieve that
+* We suggest using the corporate phones or BYOD program to achieve that

-4. Pair Working
+4) Pair Working
-When you’re in the office, it’s easy to sit behind someone and what they working on Online, it’s can be hard to do that – requires a zoom meeting, screen share, sometimes Zoom crashes, etc.
+* When you’re in the office, it’s easy to sit behind someone and what they working on
+* Online, it’s can be hard to do that – requires a zoom meeting, screen share, sometimes Zoom crashes, etc.
-The ideal solution would be that you people can see the changes being in real time, each on their own laptops This would make it easier to shadow someone working, learning a new tool and to pair program Looking into Visual Studio Live Share:
+* The ideal solution would be that you people can see the changes being in real time, each on their own laptops
+* This would make it easier to shadow someone working, learning a new tool and to pair program
+* Looking into Visual Studio Live Share:
-Shared codebase but each person to navigate and work independently Voice included
+	* Shared codebase but each person to navigate and work independently
+	* Voice included

-5. Workspace
+5) Workspace
-Printer, scanner and locker depending on their role Desk and chairs - Ergonomics and well being of associates
+* Printer, scanner and locker depending on their role
+* Desk and chairs - Ergonomics and well being of associates
-Suggestion: there are lots of local Ireland designers – Through CSR, Partner with them, selection of sizes and models, promoting local business
+* Suggestion: there are lots of local Ireland designers – Through CSR, Partner with them, selection of sizes and models, promoting local business

-## Slide 7: Social Interaction - Ali
+## Slide 8: Social Interaction - Ali

 Social Interactions are extremely valued within organisations.
 As you can see from our survey results social isolation and communication with co-workers are major challenges that people face from WFH.
 Not only are social interactions good for your mental health, but they also help with productivity.
 The happier you are, the more likely you are to be productive.
  It is important to note that not every associate is living with their family or friends, so their social interactions in the workplace may be the only ones they have day-day.
 Therefore, it is vital that we maintain social interactions across dispersed teams and take advantage of our readily available collaboration tools that provide face-face contact like zoom or skype.
 Face-face contact is essential for creating relationships with one another.

-Coffee break
+* Coffee break
-Team quiz
+* Team quiz
-Collaborative activity
+* Collaborative activity
-Book club
+* Book club
-Team walk
+* Team walk
-Team lunch
+* Team lunch
-Virtual entertainment
+* Virtual entertainment
-Buddy scheme
+* Buddy scheme
-Daily social time
+* Daily social time

-## Slide 8: Work-Life Balance - Monika
+## Slide 9: Work-Life Balance - Monika

 Setting up a good work-life balance can be difficult so we have a few tips for you guys.
 Wake up and get up – make sure you AVOID staying in bed until the very last minute (as tempting as it may be).
 Getting up and out of bed will make you feel more awake.